MirekVales/MVsDotNetAMSIClient/README.md

 Invokes AMSI to scan a byte array (containing [EICAR dummy virus signature](https://www.eicar.org/?page_id=3950)) for malware.
 This method can be used to verify integration of AV engine since a call should result into a positive detection due to the EICAR signature.

 * ListDetectionEngines
 Enumerates AV engines registered in system.
+This feature does not work on Microsoft Windows Server.

 ## Example of Use